Nutrition and Wellness Coaching

 In my coaching I use a holistic, nutrition-based approach.
-The foundation is integrative, which means it is multi-disciplinary and alternative.
+The foundation is integrative, which means it is multi-disciplinary.
 It is a philosophy as much as a system of health care.
 Naturopathy’s basic tenet is that human life is governed by the same self-regulating forces that care for all living things.
 Integrative health systems treat the whole person, focusing on wellness and health rather than on treating disease.

 I’ve been working with people’s health concerns for over 15 years.
 While the foundation is naturopathy, I spent two years studying allopathic medicine, and working in internal medicine and oncology where I focused on the care of cancer patients.
 For over 25 years I’ve been studying and practicing meditation and other techniques like E.F.T., visualization, and Ho’ oponopono.
 I stay current with the latest health and scientific discoveries and herbal and nutritional studies through research, classes, conferences, and certification programs.

 I am a Certified Health Coach.
 Since 1989 I’ve been studying health and nutrition and the ways disease manifest in the human body.
 I’ve been interested in holistic health care for over 20 years, and have worked with people for the last 15 in places as far away as Patagonia, Argentina, remote ranches in northern California, and in internal medicine, in oncology, as a Certified Clinical Medical Assistant.